agurusa/Assist/README.md

 # assist
-A device designed to assist you
+A device designed to assist you!